Alex Young (athlete)

-Professional
+Early life

-Alex Young tells his story in November 2022 to Coach Joe Frontier about moving multiple times to find the best training group, working 2 jobs to earn enough money and persevering to live his dream as a professional athlete.
+Young grew up in Nashville, Tennessee.
+He moved multiple times to find the best training group, working two jobs to earn enough money and persevering to live his dream as a professional athlete.

+Professional career

-He has represented the United States at the 2020 Summer Olympics and finished twelfth in Eugene, Oregon at the 2022 World Athletics Championships.
+He represented the United States at the 2020 Summer Olympics and finished twelfth in Eugene, Oregon at the 2022 World Athletics Championships.

 Young has represented his country competing in the 2013 Pan American Junior Athletics Championships in Colombia and at the 2016 NACAC U23 Championships in El Salvador.
 He also competed at the 2016 Olympic Trials prior to competing in the 2017 World Championships in which he finished 20th and 2022 World Championships where Young placed 12th in the final.

 NCAA

-A native of Nashville, Tennessee, Young competed collegiately for Southeastern Louisiana University (SLU).
+Young competed collegiately for Southeastern Louisiana University (SLU).
 In 2016 he became the first SLU athlete in any sport to win a national championship at the Division I level when he won the NCAA weight throw national title.
 He followed that by finishing second in the 2017 NCAA hammer throw behind Cornell's Rudy Winkler.